ElMartidel96/cryptogift-wallets/DEVELOPMENT.md

-# CLAUDE.md
+# DEVELOPMENT.md

-This file provides guidance to Claude Code (claude.ai/code) when working with code in this repository.
+This file provides development guidance and context for the Godez22 Art Project CryptoGift platform.

 ## Common Development Commands